Sugiuma/Deep_Learning_Project/README.md

 The primary objective is to deliver high-precision visual assessments that streamline workflows for insurance adjusters, auto repair technicians, and vehicle inspectors.
 By replacing manual inspection with automated detection, stakeholders can significantly accelerate claims processing and minimize human subjectivity in damage appraisal.

-## Experience the system in action:
-Explore the Live Inference Interface

 ### 2. Core System Features

 The technical architecture incorporates several engineering strategies to ensure high-performance inference and model reliability: